The Government's purchasing process has been developed to encourage fair and open competition with the objective of achieving best value for money.

 - submit your response in the right format, on time and at the right location.

 Note: Even though an agency may ask you to quote verbally, it will usually expect a written response.
 You should check with the person seeking the quote if you are at all unsure.
-For purchases valued at more than $50 000, a written quotation response is generally required.
+For purchases valued at $100 000 or more, a written quotation response is generally required.

 To find out more, go to Planning to Quote / Tender.